nebulaeandstars/o/README.md

 If you're currently in a terminal or tty, this will pull up fzf with all of the files in all of the directories listed in the `images` category.
-If running outside of a tty (eg. directly from dmenu), you'll see the same list but piped through dmenu instead.
+If running outside of a tty, you'll see the same list but piped through dmenu instead.

 ## Configuration

-Configuration is fairly straightforward:
+Configuration is fairly straightforward.
+The following example contains all of the options currently supported.

 ```yaml
 # ~/.config/o/config.yml